github/developer.github.com/content/v3/oauth.md

 can be cumbersome.
 Instead, tokens can be created using the Authorizations API using Basic Authentication.
-To create tokens for a particular OAuth application, you must provide its client ID and secret, found on the OAuth application settings page, linked from your [OAuth applications listing on GitHub](app-listing).
+To create tokens for a particular OAuth application, you must provide its client ID and secret, found on the OAuth application settings page, linked from your [OAuth applications listing on GitHub][app-listing].

     POST /authorizations